alimcodescalers/G8_testing/docs/test_cases/performance/10_FIO_testing/10_FIO_testing.md

 - Have admin access to one of the physical compute nodes

 ### FIO settings
 When running the test we are writing 3GB of data per disk.
 This means if we have defined 5 disks we will write 3GB x 5 per iteration.
-The amount of data to be written is settable in the Perf_parameters.cfg file.
+The amount of data to be written is settable in the `Perf_parameters.cfg` file.

-### Running the test script
+### Running the test
 Prior to running the script we need to make sure that the environment is clean.
-To clean the environment we need to use the tear down script.
+To clean the environment we need to use the `tear_down.py` script:

-Connect as root to the physical environment, go to the Performance_test script directory. and run the tear_down.py script.

 ```
-cd Performance_test
+cd G8_testing/Environment_testing/performance_testing
 jspython scripts/tear_down.py --clean
 ```

-Now we need to set up the required parameters.
+Now we need to set up the required parameters:

-Run a vim command to change the performance test parameters.
 ```
 vim Perf_parameters.cfg
 ```

 Following paramenters are settable in the config file:
 ```
 # Number of Iterations --> each iteration create one VM per cpunode(stack)